NYDEREK/GAME_STM32-NUCELO-G431KB/README.md

 🐱‍👤CODE🐱‍👤

 The code is written on classes and objects, which makes adding new functions transparent and easy.
-There are classes (Map, Spike, Player, Block, Mob) each class except Map has functions:
+There are classes (Map, Spike, Player, Block, Mob,Coin) each class except Map has functions:

 ✨generateHIT -to create hit box objects